Bengali-speaking English Teacher in the UK

 Make a lasting difference to immigrants and their families in the West Midlands.
-Teach English, particularly the skills of writing, reading, listening and comprehension, to different ethnic groups in the Walsall area of Birmingham.
+Teach English, particularly the skills of writing, reading, listening and comprehension, to different ethnic groups in the Walsall area.

 Educate these adults up to a level set by the UK Government to obtain UK citizenship, or help them gain employment.
 Initially for two or three mornings a week, but there is the demand for more.

 ESOL or similar English teaching qualification.
 You have a heart for refugees and asylum seekers, and want to share your faith.
 A Bengali-speaking lady would have amazing opportunities.

 Fluency in English provides students with a vital skill.
 By teaching English you have a chance to build relationships with students, and can provide opportunities to share the gospel.

 You can use your TEFL or TESOL training on a short-term mission experience with WEC.
 Have an opportunity to travel and experience a new culture.